-No matter how much research is done, or how selective we are about our trades, a lot of them are going to be losers.
-It's for this reason we need to control risk on every trade.
-Unfortunately, we don't automatically know if it is going to be a winner or loser (otherwise, obviously we would avoid the losers).
+No matter how much investment research is done or how selective we are, many of our trades will be losers.
+It is for this reason that we need to control risk on every trade.
+Unfortunately, we don't automatically know if it is going to be a winner or loser (otherwise, we would always avoid losers).
 A loss can easily get out of hand if not controlled.
 Volatile stocks can erase a significant portion of a trading account in minutes, especially if leveraged.
 To avoid this, cap the risk on each trade.
 Here's how to do it:

 How Much Capital to Risk on Each Trade

-If you have a $30,000 account, you can lose up to $300 per trade, but you can still utilize all your capital.
-For example, if you buy 1,000 shares of a $29 stock you used up most ($29,000) of your buying power, but as long as you don't lose more than $300, your risk is less than 1 percent.
+If you have a $30,000 account, you can lose up to $300 per trade; however, you can still utilize all of your capital.
+For example, if you buy 1,000 shares of a $29 stock, you have used up most ($29,000/$30,000) of your buying power.
+As long as you don't lose more than $300, your risk is less than 1%.

 Trade Risk Variations

 Some traders are willing to risk up to 2% of their account.
-This is typical if the account is smaller, and the trader is willing to risk more in order to make more off of the smaller account.
-In the stock market you are required to have $25,000 to day trade (there are a few alternatives); if you risk 1 percent you can lose up to $250 on a trade—that should be more than enough.
+This is typical if the account is smaller and the trader is willing to risk more to make more.
+In the stock market, you are required to have $25,000 for day trading (there are a few alternatives); if you risk 1%, you can lose up to $250 on a trade, which should be more than enough.
 If risking 2%, you can lose up to $500.

 Making Sure Your Trades Don't Exceed the Risk Limit

 For example, let's say you buy a stock at $14.
 It looks like it could rally to $14.50 but may fluctuate a bit before it does.
-The price recently bounced off of $13.80, so you place a stop loss just below this small support level, at $13.78.
+The price recently bounced off of $13.80.
+As a result, you place a stop loss just below this small support level at $13.78.
 The distance between your entry price and stop loss is $0.22.

-You can risk up to $300.
-To determine how many shares you can buy, divide $300 by $0.22 and you get 1,363, which is how many shares you can buy.
-If you buy 1,363 shares (round down to 1,300 ideally), and lose $0.22 on those shares, you've lost $299.86.
-Which is pretty close your maximum loss of $300.
+Remember, you can risk up to $300.
+To determine how many shares you can buy, divide $300 by $0.22 (1,363 shares).
+If you buy 1,363 shares (round down to 1,300 ideally) and lose $0.22 on those shares, you've lost $299.86, which is pretty close to your maximum loss of $300.

 Final Word on Trade Risk